 He will tend to undervalue her accomplishments if she does not tell him about those accomplishments.
 Over time, she will be less motivated to excel at work.
 There can be increased tension and bickering rather than cooperation.

-In order to rectify this situation a man can do the following.
-A) He can make a commitment to pay attention to the things that Venusians do around the office.
+To rectify this situation, a man can do the following.
+A) He can commit to paying attention to the things that Venusians do around the office.

 Not every idea here will apply to everyone.
 Pay attention to the gender communication styles in your office.
 You will discover, which of these ideas apply to you and your colleagues and staff.
 Take one week and work on even one of the issues in a concentrated manner.
 You will discover for yourself that your effectiveness as a communicator and as a manager or leader will increase.